-It is vital that a student who has lost her card reports the loss immediately so that the card can be deactivated.
+It is vital that a student who has lost his/her card reports the loss immediately so that the card can be deactivated.
 Student Access Control cards operate the student entrances on Coronation Street and Panton Street until 6.00pm daily.
-No student may leave the premises during normal school hours, including the lunch break, without permission from her Pastoral Leader or a member of the senior teaching staff.
-When a student has been given permission to leave school during the school day, e.g. for an appointment, she must sign out at Reception on departure and, if appropriate, sign in again when returning to school.
+No student may leave the premises during normal school hours, including the lunch break, without permission from their Pastoral Leader or a member of the senior teaching staff.
+When a student has been given permission to leave school during the school day, e.g. for an appointment, they must sign out at Reception on departure and, if appropriate, sign in again when returning to school.

 Cycling safety is a particular source of concern to us in view of the congested nature of the roads around the Senior School site.
 We strongly advise students to wear safety helmets and fluorescent clothing when cycling and recommend that students undertake cycling proficiency training.

 Students in Years 7 - 9 travel between school sites (e.g. to the Games field) in groups and following a designated route.
 To travel to/from venues in Cambridge for school-related activities, they are under the supervision of staff.
 In Years 10 and 11, students are permitted to travel between sites and to/from venues in Cambridge for school-related activities in groups unsupervised.